While in Naniamo, our attention

 Aug.
 1st. after

 we spent one night at the Poetker home in Comox en route.
-Everyone came
+Everyone

-over to check out the Marina yesterday, including our son's mother in
+over to check out the Marina yesterday, including our son's mother

 law and favorite real estate agent, Poppy.
-Then we all celebrated with
+Then we all celebrated

 a lovely meal out at the Heriot Bay Inn.